442623641/vue-ts-toolkit/README.md

-The Vue Typescript command line interface (CLI) is your go-to tool for developing [vue-typescript][vue-typescript] apps. vtx create - Create vue typescript template vtx generate - Create Pages, Components, & vue Features
+The Vue Typescript command line interface (CLI) is your go-to tool for developing [vue-typescript][vue-typescript] apps. vtx create - Create vue typescript template vtx generate - Create Pages, Components,Services,Modals & vue Features

 Automatically create framework features with vtx Generate.
-This command uses the Angular CLI to generate features such as pages, components, directives, services, modal and more.
+This command uses the commander CLI to generate features such as pages, components, directives, services, modals and more.

 You can specify a path to nest your feature within any number of subdirectories.
 For example, specify a name of "pages/New Page" to generate page files at src/app/pages/new-page/.

-To test a generator before file modifications are made, use the --dry-run option.

 ### Installation

     ```
     npm install -g vue-ts-toolkit
     ```

 ### Usage:
     $ vtx create <name>
     $ vtx generate <type> <name>

 ### Inputs:

-    type ............................
-The type of feature (e.g. page, component, directive, service) name ............................
+    type .................
+The type of feature (e.g. page, component, directive, service) name .................
 The name/path of the feature being generated

 ### Examples:
     $ vtx create myApp
     $ vtx generate
     $ vtx generate page